 Redeeming Velocity Points

 Reward flights start at 5,900 Velocity Points on Virgin Australia itself – such as a short hop from Sydney to Melbourne in Economy.
-But keep in mind that when booking domestic Economy Class, reward rates can vary.
+But reward rates can vary in domestic Economy Class.
 The number of Velocity Points needed tilts upward and downward depending on commercial demand, among other factors.
 (On the same route, the same seat can cost up to 12,900 Velocity Points plus taxes and fees).
-So if you want to book flights at the best rates, booking far in advance and travelling at off-peak times can help.
+Booking far in advance and travelling at off-peak times can help secure flights at the lowest available rates.

 Reward seat bookings in Virgin Australia Business Class follow fixed rates, and the same applies for points-based upgrades.
 Just don’t forget to compare the points needed for an upgrade with the points needed for an outright booking – it’s often very close.
 Upgrades are often best when you’re already flying on a paid Economy ticket: such as for work.
 But if booking from scratch on your own dime, using Velocity Points for an outright Business Class reward seat can be a more efficient use of points.

-Further afield, you can travel far and wide with Virgin Australia’s partner airlines.
-In North America, look to Air Canada and United Airlines.
+Beyond Australian domestic routes, look to Air Canada and United Airlines for flights to North America.
 For travels to Asia, Singapore Airlines sits as the region’s flagship partner – and it’s great for onward flights to Europe, too.
 Qatar Airways is also well-placed for flights to Doha, as well as destinations across Europe and Africa.

-Primary Card Members with the Amex Velocity Platinum Card enjoy some serious travel perks.
-This includes unlimited Virgin Australia Domestic Lounge access on departure when flying with Virgin Australia.
-Unlike some cards that give a pair of single-use lounge passes every year, this lounge access is a year-round benefit.
+Primary cardholders of the Amex Velocity Platinum Card enjoy unlimited Virgin Australia Domestic Lounge access on departure when flying with Virgin Australia.
+Unlike some cards that give a pair of single-use lounge passes every year, this lounge perk is a year-round benefit.

-Added to that, the Card includes a complimentary return domestic flight every year on Virgin Australia.
-And, for those who spend a reasonable amount on the Card, Velocity Status Credits can be a reward, too.
-Earn 50 Status Credits after spending $25,000 on the Card each year.
-Then another 50 Status Credits if spending a further $25,000 on the Card.
+There’s also a complimentary return domestic flight every year on Virgin Australia.
+And, Velocity Status Credits can be a reward as well, for those who reach the spending thresholds.
+Earn 50 Status Credits after spending $25,000 on the card each year.
+Then another 50 Status Credits if spending a further $25,000 on the card.

 Also read: How to transfer Velocity Points to KrisFlyer